Toilet training your dog

 You won’t have to wait long to discover that puppies pee a lot – sometimes up to 12 times a day!
 It’s your job to work out when they need to go outside, and teach them what to do once they get there.

-You’ll soon pick up the warning signs when nature calls, but as general rule of thumb give your puppy the opportunity to go to the toilet at least every two hours.
+There are certain times when your puppy is going to need to go to the toilet.
+These are when they wake up (either in the morning or from a snooze), after food or drinking, and after or during a game.
+You’ll soon pick up the warning signs when nature calls, but as a general rule of thumb give your puppy the opportunity to go to the toilet at least every two hours.
 You can usually tell when your puppy 'wants to go' because they’ll look around anxiously, walk in circles and start sniffing in suitable corners looking for a place - that's your cue to take them outside!
 Pick up your puppy and calmly walk with them out to the toilet area.
-It’s a really good idea to introduce an accompanying request like “busy” or “hurry” when toilet training your puppy and, if they do what you’ve asked, give them plenty of calm praise.
-Once you’ve rewarded them, play with them for a little bit then carry them back inside and continue playing indoors.
+Wait for as long as you need to (sometimes puppies can get distracted by the excitement of the great outdoors, no matter how much they wanted to go!).
+When they finally get down to business, use a treat to reward them as soon as they have finished so they know that was the right place to go to the toilet.
+This is the most important part of toilet training – as the more times you reward your puppy when they get it right, the quicker they will understand what you want and the quicker your toilet training will be.
+It’s a good idea to introduce an accompanying word request like “busy” or “hurry” as they are going to the toilet so you can encourage them to go if you are in a new place.
+Once you’ve rewarded them, bring them out of the toilet area and play with them for a little bit, then carry them back inside and continue playing indoors.

 When toilet training your puppy, you ideally want your dog to understand the difference between the ‘play’ part of your garden and the ‘toilet’ part.
 You can help them by fencing-off an area and lining it with bark chippings.
 This makes it look and smell different to the rest of the garden, so your puppy will soon learn to recognise it.